freddiehaddad/fast-track-to-rust/src/multithreaded_rustle.md

 > The error message for the bad file doesn't appear in the playground output
 > because standard error output isn't captured.

-Our grep program is now multithreaded and processes all the input files in parallel!
+Our rustle program is now multithreaded and processes all the input files in parallel!
 Let's walk through the code changes.

 ### `mock_disk`